LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit1-fundamentals/module3/materials/exercises/message/README.md

 Notice line 18, in which we call the function `printMessage`, which does all the work of printing the stuff to the console.
 Sounds great, except that `printMessage` does not exist yet.
 That's your job!

-Start by just thinking about the signature of the function.
+Start by just thinking about the signature of the function:

 1. How many input paramters does it take?
 2. What are the types of those paramters?
 3. What are some good names to give those parameters?